-The sponsors (Trustees) and key management personnel have met frequently throughout the year in addition to the board meetings, this is largely due to the nature of the provision and little change during the course of the year.
+The sponsors (Trustees) and key management personnel have met frequently throughout the year in addition to the board meetings, this is largely due to the nature of the provision and limited change during the course of the year.
 During the year the Trust continued to develop governance to establish any improvement to further embed consistent practice ensuring compliance with DfE requirements.
-At this time the Trust have not formed any separate committees due to the nature and size of the Trust, and assume all responsibility for the review of academy performance as defined by the scheme of delegation.
-The Trustees are actively involved with other trust's and education establishment and are established leaders in their own right, which brings a wealth of experience to enable effective governance of Endeavour Academy.
+During the year a local governing body was established, however the trustees continue to assume all responsibility for the review of academy performance as defined by the scheme of delegation.
+The Trustees are actively involved with other trust's and education establishment and are established leaders in their own right, which brings a wealth of experience to enable effective governance.
 Trustees are kept well appraised of school performance and review reports provided by the Head of School.
 The significant actions regarding finance relate to the security of future commissioned places.
-Trustees have exercised informed decision making through actively seeking detailed forecast plans to ensure long term viability, which has included sensitivity analysis and scenario forecast reports throughout the year to aid the furtherance of Endeavour.
-A working group of related agencies and other stakeholders has been established and the Trust intends to review its governance arrangements in the autumn/Spring term of 2022/23.
+Trustees have exercised informed decision making through actively seeking detailed forecast plans to ensure long term sustainability, which has included sensitivity analysis and scenario forecasts to aid the furtherance of the academy objects.